RohannnnJHA/Bharat_Intern_Task1/README.md

-# This is Netflix clone website made using HTML, CSS.
+# It is a Netflix clone website made using HTML and CSS.